Knights of Columbus

 St. Martin Food Pantry

-Donations to the Center are always needed and are tax deductible, just ask.
-If you would like to donate items to the pantry, please click here for a list of staples the pantry needs to keep in constant supply.
+Donations to the center are always needed.
+You may donate grocery gift cards or donate items to the pantry, please click here for a list of staples the Pantry needs to keep in constant supply.

 Taya's Table Community Meal